 Sure, liquid plant fertilizer seems excellent, but how often will you have to get out in the garden and reapply it?
 It all depends on the amount of water you use, the temperature of the season, and current weather conditions.
 However, most experts suggest that you only fertilize about four times a year.

 It’s important to note that spraying liquid fertilizers for gardens more than four times per year might be overkill for your plants and lawn.
-An overflow of liquid plant fertilizer will eventually leak through the soil and into masses of water.
+An overflow of liquid plant fertilizer or any form of fertilizer may eventually leach through the soil and into streams, rivers, and lakes.

 Some gardens and lawns will be all set with just one or two sprays a year.

-While each gardener knows what’s best for their own space, you’ll likely find the most success if you wait until the end of summer, around September, to fertilize.
-That’s when your lawn is the hungriest and will easily absorb the nutrients.
-Spraying during this time of year will give your garden enough time to recover after a long season of flourishing crops and prepare for the harsh winter.
+While each gardener knows what’s best for their own space, you’ll likely find the most success if you wait until the end of summer, around September, to fertilize cool-season grasses.
+That’s when your cool-season lawn is the hungriest and will easily absorb the nutrients.
+Warm-season lawns are best fertilized during the early to mid-summer.
+For gardens, spraying during the spring will provide your plants with nutrients to utilize throughout the summer.

 Are you looking to spray liquid fertilizer for the garden more than once a year?
-Your second spray should occur during mid-fall, around the end of October.
-This spray will act as a second serving of much-needed nutrients before winter.
-After this, you’ll be set for the winter months.
+Your second spray should occur during mid-summer, around the end of July.
+This spray will act as a second serving of much-needed nutrients before fall.

 If you choose to spray a third time, you should do it mid-spring.
 You can use half the average amount you would use in the fall, as your plants will flourish quickly even without liquid fertilizer for gardens.
 You’ll notice your grass and other vegetation grow most rapidly during the late spring and early summer.

-If your garden’s feeling thirsty, give it a fourth round of liquid plant fertilizer during mid-summer.
+If your garden’s feeling thirsty, give it a fourth round of liquid plant fertilizer during late summer.
 A fourth spray should only occur if you deem it completely necessary.
-Watch out if you’re using chemical fertilizers though, because they can harm your lawn during hot, humid weather.
+Watch out if you’re using chemical fertilizers though because they can harm your lawn during hot, humid weather.

 Are you starting a new garden or trying out some different plants this season?
 You should always wait at least two to three weeks after planting something before spraying the liquid plant fertilizer.
 Waiting will ensure that roots don’t get damaged if the soil is dry.

-It’s least effective to apply liquid plant fertilizers right before lots of rain because heavy waters will lead to run-off.
-Run-off causes fertilizers to get washed out before they’ve even had a chance to absorb into plants.
-You should try to avoid spraying if there’s rain on the forecast within the following two days for total immersion into the soil.
+It’s least effective to apply liquid plant fertilizers right before lots of rain because heavy waters will lead to leaching and run-off.
+Run-off and leaching cause fertilizers to get washed out before they’ve even had a chance to absorb into plants.
+You should try to avoid spraying if there’s rain in the forecast within the following two days for total immersion into the soil.

 After the rain has settled and the sun is shining again, your garden will be ready for liquid plant fertilizer.
 You don’t have to worry about light showers, but if it’s about to torrential downpour, save the fertilizer for another day.
 This way, you’ll know your time and money were well spent!